 In fact, my back-to-back daily practice record was a few days over 365 this summer when an emotional incident derailed my efforts.
 I’m happy to say that my practice consistency has now gotten back on track and I am again going after any time I can get at the keys.

 Other than the practice counter, the feature I love most about Modacity is the recording feature.
 There are many times when I’m practicing that I want to record and critique a section of my playing.
 Modacity allows me to quickly and easily record without any interruption in my practice session.
 It then gives me the option of whether to save or delete the recording.
-A truly useful feature which has definitely helped me become a better pianist!
+A truly useful feature that has definitely helped me become a better pianist!

 2. Up Your Practice Game